 Usually two wall fasteners like screws or hooks are needed to hang the indoor plant wall.
 It’s recommended to assemble the wall planter and fasten it to the wall before filling it in with soil, plants and water.

 The vertical planter includes a mesh fabric that ensures that water circulates well.
 Soak it in water for a couple hours and you’ll jump-start the process, making the fabric moist and welcoming for your plant’s roots.

 Pack soil mix in the pockets until they’re half full.
-Remove your seedlings from their nursery pots: Anthurium (red and white), ‘Red Schumi’ Peperomia caperata (also called dwarf pepper), Wandering Jew, Aloe vera, spider plants (Chlorophytum), star ivy and Pothos which is also called devil’s vine, and beautiful winter-blooming ivy-leafed cyclamens…
+Remove your seedlings from their nursery pots: Anthurium (red and white), ‘Red Schumi’ Peperomia caperata (also called dwarf pepper), Wandering Jew (the ‘Nanouk’ is pink and white), Aloe vera, spider plants (Chlorophytum), star ivy and Pothos which is also called devil’s vine, and beautiful winter-blooming ivy-leafed cyclamens…

 Break the clump up with your fingers to ensure roots don’t circle around each other.
 Place your plants in the pockets and back fill with soil mix.
 Press the soil down in the pockets so that they’re really nice and full, or else they’ll fold in at places, which doesn’t look very nice.

-Arrange your plants so that specimens that require well-drained growing soil are towards the top, and plants that love moist, damp and even wet soil are in the bottom-most pouches.
+Arrange your plants so that specimens that require well-drained growing soil are towards the top.
+Plants that love moist, damp and even wet soil are in the bottom-most pouches.
 Sedge is a great example of a plant that will thrive in the bottom pouches, as are ferns which are showcased in this project.